2002 Wyoming state elections

 A general election was held in the U.S. state of Wyoming on Tuesday, November 5, 2002.
 All of the state's executive officers—the Governor, Secretary of State, Auditor, Treasurer, and Superintendent of Public Instruction—were up for election.

 Gubernatorial election

-Republican Governor Jim Geringer was unable to seek re-election due to term limits.
+Republican Governor Jim Geringer could not seek re-election due to term limits.
 Following a competitive primary, former State House Speaker Eli Bebout emerged as the Republican nominee.
 He faced Democrat Dave Freudenthal, the former U.S. Attorney.
-Despite the state's strong Republican lean, Freudenthal was able to narrowly defeat Bebout, winning 50% of the vote to his 48%.
+Despite the state's strong Republican lean, Freudenthal narrowly defeated Bebout, winning 50% of the vote to his 48%.